preactjs/preact-www/content/en/blog/preact-x.md

 breaking changes but instead, allow you all to benefit from our research without a painful migration path.

-This doesn't mean that Preact 11 won't happen but it might not be the thing that we initially promised, instead we might just drop IE11 support and give you those performance improvments, all while giving you the stability of Preact X. We could work on more ecosystem projects, meta-frameworks, ... however we'd love for y'all to express your opinion, what does preact need according to you?
+This doesn't mean that Preact 11 won't happen but it might not be the thing that we initially promised, instead we might just drop IE11 support and give you those performance improvments, all while giving you the stability of Preact X. We could instead work on a meta-framework for Node to accompany Deno as a great way to write Preact, we could bet more on signals, ...
+There are a lot of options while avoiding leaving a part of the community behind.

 We aren't gone, we are here to listen to you and we want to grow this community together, I'm sorry it's been this long since you heard from us and we'll do our very best to improve...
 Feel free to remind us, but keep in mind that we are only a few people serving a lot.